B1s9l/EST_FS24_Assignment02/Documentation.md

 As a postcondition, as stated by the readme, it has to return a number within the range [1,INT_MAX], since having a negative amount of paths does conceptually not make sense.
 Additionally, since the exercise makes us of the data-type Integer, the largest number which makes sense as a result is INT_MAX, because if it exceeds this number, the result will be wrong due to int overflow, possibly also resulting in a negative number or a positive wrong result, in my example I check this within the invariant, because in the last iteration the invariant is checked aswell and verifies that the result is <= INT_Max.

 As an invariant, one can check at the beginning of every iteration, whether the addition of the two numbers results in a number which is less than or equal to INT_MAX, and if it exceeds this number, one could throw an exception indicating that the result cannot be calculated with this function.
 Changing the data type to long will not fix the problem, because the overflow just starts later.
-If one does really want to be able to input two numbers which are 100, one could consider changing the type to BigInteger, which will always yield the correct result, but using the BigInteger type results in a huge Performance loss.
+If one does really want to be able to input two numbers which are 100, one could consider changing the type to BigInteger, which will always yield the correct result, but using the BigInteger class results in a huge Performance loss.

 ### 3. Testing Contracts